 The School of Urban and Regional Planning has a strong sense of community and a very congenial atmosphere.
 Students arrive at the School from destinations across Canada and from around the world.
 This geographically diverse student body creates a vibrant and engaging intellectual and social environment.
-Students share offices on the same floor of Sutherland Hall as the faculty, staff, classrooms and labs.
+Students share offices on the third floor of Mackintosh-Corry Hall, beside faculty offices, visiting scholars, project rooms, several lounge areas, and a dedicated boardroom/video conference room.
+The School’s dedicated classroom, the GIS Lab, and the Departmental office are down a flight of stairs on the main student street, adjacent to a cafeteria and grill.
 A strong bond of friendship develops among SURP students, which lasts well beyond graduation.
-We keep in touch after graduation with our newsletters, social media and reunions.
+We keep in touch after graduation with our newsletters, social media, and reunions.

 A distinguishing feature of the School is the participatory mode of decision-making.
 Students participate fully in the running of the School and are formally represented in the academic, budget, speakers, appointment, and personnel committees.
 The International Experience Awards program, which provides financial support annually to three students to go on a field trip, is funded by the School but managed entirely by students.

 Most of the extracurricular academic events and social functions are organized by the students.
 This participatory culture, together with the long hours that faculty and students spend at the School on group projects and studio assignments, are mainly responsible for the sense of community and esprit de corps that characterize the School.